Accidental landlord: Capital gains tax, income tax, stamp duty & more

 While this may sound like an unlikely scenario, accidental landlords may make up as much as 29% of all landlords across the UK.
 This number could rise even further over the coming months.

-Of all the properties new to the lettings market so far in 2023, 3.7% were listed because their owners couldn’t sell them, according to Hamptons.
-This is higher than the percentages seen in both 2021 and 2022.
+Of all the properties new to the lettings market in early 2023, 3.7% were listed because their owners couldn’t sell them, according to Hamptons.
+This was higher than the percentages seen in both 2021 and 2022.

 This equates to around 34,000 more properties available to rent from accidental landlords than last year.
 What’s more, these landlords have become a crucial element of the private rented sector (PRS).